Disclaimer: I do not own Naruto or its characters.

 But you're so impossible to suggest

-Needless to say Neji hadn't slept that night.
-The situation was so dire that every minute was priceless.
+Needless to say, Neji hadn't slept that night.
+The situation was so dire; every minute was priceless.

-Watching indifferently as shadows danced along the windowsill where he sat, he mulled over his acquaintances and selected the few pearls form the sea of women that Konoha provided.
-Then he singled out the few who he could have a decent conversation with without being bored to death, scared shitless or ogled shamelessly.
-That tedious exercise left him with: Haruno Sakura, Yamanaka Ino and Tenten.
+Watching indifferently as shadows danced along the windowsill where he sat, he mulled over his acquaintances and selected the few pearls from the sea of women that Konoha provided.
+Then he singled out the few who he could have a decent conversation with without being bored to death, scared shitless, or ogled shamelessly.
+That tedious exercise left him with Haruno Sakura, Yamanaka Ino, and Tenten.

-Suki was mother-material.
-She had a heart of gold that would eventually bring her to bankruptcy.
-Despite her many affluent patients, Sakura enjoyed curing paupers for little or nothing – believing that saving a life wasn't something to be quantified.
-She was a successful kunoichi, renowned for her superhuman strength, who would indubitably surpass her master in a few more years.
+Sakura was mother-material–caring, strong and selfless.
 One could even consider her pretty.
 Her unusual pink hair and striking emerald eyes were her best features.
-The peculiar combination gave her an exotic air and he had to concede that they wouldn't seem more beautiful on anyone else.
-However, Sakura's affections were stubbornly fixated on Uchiha Sasuke and – as romantic and compelling as he could try to be – he didn't have enough time to have her fall out of love with Sasuke and in love with him.
+The peculiar combination gave her an exotic air, and Neji conceded they wouldn't seem more beautiful on anyone else.
+But Sakura's affections were fixated on Uchiha Sasuke.
+As romantic and compelling as Neji could try to be, he didn't have enough time to have her fall out of love with Sasuke and in love with him.

 Now that left Tenten.

-Her beauty didn't draw as much attention as Ino's and was hardly as exotic as Sakura's.
-Nevertheless she had a certain ethereal loveliness that no other woman possessed, the type that made you stare regardless of how hard you tried to look away.
-He regarded her as one of his closest comrades; splitting them up would probably require a surgical procedure.
-Even with her tomboyish personality Neji could actually picture her as a mother.
-Her empathy, selflessness and loving nature were expedient to any child's development.
+She didn't draw as much attention as the other two.
+Still, she had a certain ethereal loveliness that no other woman possessed.
+The type that made you stare regardless of how hard you tried to look away.
+He regarded her as one of his closest comrades; splitting them up sometimes required a surgical procedure.
+Even with her tomboyish personality, Neji could picture her as a mother.
+Her empathy and benevolence were expedient to any child's development.

-Releasing a string of expletives into the still night, Neji cursed himself for forcefully suppressing his hormones for so long.
-He wasn't the type of guy who ran around sniffing every woman's skirt like an untrained yard dog but he had to admit that he could have taken a bit more interest in the opposite sex.
-If he had, he probably wouldn't have been in this predicament now.
+Neji cursed himself for suppressing his hormones for so long.
+He wasn't the type to run around sniffing women's skirts like an untrained yard dog, but he could have taken a bit more interest in the opposite sex.
+If he had, he wouldn't be in this predicament now.

 "What's got your pristine Hyuga boxers in a knot?"

-Directing an enraged scowl at his teammate, Neji fibbed "Nothing's wrong."
-Technically, he hadn't lied; there was some truth in that.
-He'd managed to expel most of his frustrations during their intense training session and was meditating the rest away when she felt obliged to bother him.
+Neji directed an enraged scowl at his teammate as he fibbed.
+"Nothing's wrong."
+Technically, he hadn't lied.
+He'd expelled most of his frustrations during their intense training session and was meditating the rest away.
+Until Tenten felt obliged to bother him that is.

-Sighing at her friend's unusually reticent behavior, Tenten deduced that perhaps what troubled him was clan business; it was the only thing that he was ever tight lipped with her about after all.
+His reticent behavior made Tenten suspect that what troubled him was clan business.
+It was the only thing that he was ever tight-lipped with her about after all.

 Then she saw it.
 That thing that was as rare as a Great Comet but just as beautiful.
-It always started with the slackening of his jaw, followed by a mirth which lit up his eyes like stars in an obsidian sky.
-And eventually - after he contemplated if she really deserved it–his lips would curl upwards like the petals of an African daisy into that smile that made her heart race at five hundred miles per hour.
+It always started with the slackening of his jaw, followed by a mirth which lit up his eyes.
+And–after he contemplated if she really deserved it–his lips would curl upwards into a smile that made her heart race.

-Like a chain reaction she smiled back, pearly whites shyly peeking through rosy lips.
+Like a chain reaction, she smiled back with pearly whites shyly peeking through rosy lips.

 "Awww!
 They're such a cute couple!" a gravelly voice gushed from beneath the tree.

-Looking down, Tenten greeted the elderly couple who frequented their training spot with a friendly wave.
-Every time the old lady saw them together she always made the same comment and whenever they denied it, she always gave the same response: "I call 'em like I see 'em."
-Secretly, she and Neji attributed it to her having the memory of a goldfish.
+Tenten greeted the elderly couple who frequented their training spot with a friendly wave.
+Every time the old lady saw them together she always made the same comment.
+And, whenever they denied it, she always gave the same response: "I call 'em like I see 'em."
+She and Neji attributed it to her having the memory of a goldfish.

-"That's our cue," Neji prompted, bounding down from the tree branch and then waiting for her to do the same.
+"That's our cue," Neji prompted, bounding down from the tree branch, then waiting for her to do the same.

 "We haven't seen you two in a while," Tenten said as soon as she landed, a genuine smile gracing her features.

-"The know-it-all hags at the hospital held me ransom," the old woman lamented, "and they made Mr. Tseuchi here pay a hell of a hospital bill too."
+"The know-it-all hags at the hospital held me ransom," the old woman lamented.
+"They made Mr. Tseuchi here pay a hell of a hospital bill too."

 Tenten tried not to laugh; though she covered a suspicious cough behind her palm.

-"Well, we're thrilled to see that you're better."
-Neji stated, sincerity coating every syllable; it hadn't escaped Tenten how fond he'd become of the old lady.
+"Well, we're thrilled to see that you're better," Neji stated.
+Sincerity coated every syllable.
+It hadn't escaped Tenten how fond he'd become of the old lady.

-Nearly swooning, the old woman thanked him with a nearly toothless smile.
+Nearly swooning, the old woman thanked him with an almost-toothless smile.
 Her eyelashes batted so quickly Tenten worried that she might take off.

-"That's a fine young man you have there honey.
-He's a rare gem.
+"You have a fine young man, honey.
 Don't lose him."
-Her sharp eyes softened as she issued the advice.
+Mrs. Tseuchi's sharp eyes softened as she issued the advice.
 Toying with Tenten had become somewhat of a habit of hers.
-However it was all done in good conscience because she only meddled when she had good reason to.
+But it was all done in good conscience; she only meddled when she had good reason to.
 She was merely trying to help a clueless girl realize her affections for an equally clueless boy.
 It provided some felicitous fun in her old age.

-"I found mine seventy-three years ago at this same cherry blossom tree and I've cherished him ever since."
-She beamed as she looked at her husband, an amorous smile adorning her lips.
-"Of course, a couple floozies tried to steal him from me but–"
+"I found mine seventy-three years ago at this cherry blossom tree and I've cherished him ever since."
+She beamed at her husband.
+"Of course, a couple floozies tried to steal him from me–"

 "There was only ever one girl for me," Mr. Tseuchi interjected, preventing her from prattling off on a tirade.
-With his own tender smile, he gripped his wife's wrinkled hand in his bony one and lifted it to bring attention to the diamond on her finger.
+He gripped his wife's wrinkled hand in his bony palm and lifted it to bring attention to the gem on her finger.
 "And I've been married to her for the past sixty-six years."

 "You'd scarcely believe how we met.
-It was one of those weird coincidental moments; the type that wasn't likely to come to pass unless fate stepped in."
+It was one of those weird, coincidental moments.
+The type that wasn't likely to come to pass unless fate stepped in."
 Mrs. Tseuchi grabbed the wheel again, steering the conversation elsewhere.
-At the mere words the old lady was twelve again.
-By some mystical power, the wrinkles around her cobalt orbs straightened out and when she smiled cherub cheeks revealed themselves in place of the drooping skin that coated her cheek bones before.
-Briefly, Tenten wondered if it was a trick of the eye because when she braved looking a little closer, it was as if it never happened.
+At the mere words, the old lady was twelve again.
+The wrinkles around her cobalt orbs straightened out, and when she smiled, cherub cheeks replaced drooping ones.

-Chancing a glance at Neji to see if he noticed, she was surprised to see that he appeared interested in the chatty lady's narrative; in fact, he even seemed eager to be dragged into her memories.
+Chancing a glance at Neji, his obvious interest in the chatty lady's narrative surprised Tenten.
+In fact, he even seemed eager to be dragged into her memories.

 "I used to come to this section of the forest all the time when I was younger.
-The scenery used to be so picturesque and enchanting.
-I was an aspiring photographer so it was heaven to me.
-Various species of animals used to live here but most of them have migrated as a result of the trees being cut down for wood to repair the damage done to the country over the years…And a tiny river used to flow over by that tree where your friend has her huge pin cushion."
+The scenery was so picturesque and enchanting.
+I was an aspiring photographer, so it was heaven to me.
+Most of the animals I loved capturing have migrated.
+As the trees went to repair the damage done to the country over the years, so did they. …And a tiny river used to flow over by that tree where your friend has her huge pin cushion."
 Tenten giggled at the term applied to her dummy used for target practice.

-"This used to be my favorite spot for taking photographs and one day–out of nowhere–this lightning fast baseball landed smack-dab in my shot.
-I simply ignored it as my parents always told me: 'Ichigo, don't you ever take anything that's not yours.'"
+"One day–out of nowhere–this lightning-fast baseball landed smack-dab in my shot.
+I ignored it since my parents always told me: 'Ichigo, don't you ever take anything that's not yours.'"
 Her hands flailed animatedly as she spoke, making the story even more vivid.

-"And then I came strolling along, looking for my favorite ball (autographed by Ichiro Suzuki himself).
-When I saw this angel poised in the middle of this clearing in a vintage, black and white, polka-dotted number, my jaw became one with the earth."
+"And then I came strolling along, looking for my favorite ball (autographed by Ichiro Suzuki himself!).
+When I saw this angel poised in the middle of this clearing in a vintage kimono, my jaw became one with the earth."
 Mr. Tseuchi jumped in, wishing to personally relate his parts.